 Security Access Control System

-There are many options in security access control system for example, in a home security system that can be customized to meet each individual and family needs and they are burglar alarm systems, fire and carbon monoxide detection systems, closed-circuit TV video systems, card access and automation systems.
+In a home security system that can be customized to meet each individual and family needs, and they are burglar alarm systems, fire and carbon monoxide detection systems, closed-circuit TV video systems, card access and automation systems.

 The systems consist of sensors placed at different locations throughout the house that communicate with a central control unit.
-The control unit is connected to an alarm or to an automatic telephone dialer or Internet connection to monitor.
+The control unit connected to an alarm or to an automatic telephone dialer or Internet connection to monitor.